Jesse Love

-Jesshill Michael Gregory "Jesse" Love (born January 14, 2005) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 2 Chevrolet Camaro SS for Richard Childress Racing.
-He previously competed in the NASCAR Cup Series, the NASCAR Craftsman Truck Series, and the ARCA Menards Series.
+Jesshill Michael Gregory Love Jr. (born January 14, 2005) is an American professional stock car racing driver.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 2 Chevrolet Camaro SS for Richard Childress Racing, part-time in the NASCAR Cup Series, driving the No. 33 Chevrolet Camaro ZL1 for RCR, and part-time in the NASCAR Craftsman Truck Series, driving the No. 77 Chevrolet Silverado RST for Spire Motorsports.
+He has previously competed in the ARCA Menards Series.

 Love currently holds two records: He is the youngest winner ever in the ARCA Menards Series West, and the youngest winner ever in any NASCAR-sanctioned event, both at 15 years, 5 months, and 13 days.
 He is also the youngest driver to win a NASCAR sanctioned championship, having won the ARCA Menards Series West championship in 2020 at age 15.
-He also won the NASCAR Xfinity Series championship in 2025, the ARCA Menards Series West championship in 2021, and the ARCA Menards Series championship in 2023.
+He also won the NASCAR Xfinity Series championship in 2025, the ARCA West championship in 2021, and the ARCA Menards Series championship in 2023.

+Love is set to join Wood Brothers Racing in the Cup Series for the 2027 season, piloting the No. 21 Ford Mustang Dark Horse.